 Genevieve Belmaker is an award-winning journalist and author based between Jerusalem and New York City.
-Her work has been published by the Epoch Times, Quill (the magazine of the Society of Professional Journalists), MediaShift, Middle East Eye, CNS News, Images and Voices of Hope, The Poynter Institute, Mongabay, and Pacific Standard magazine.
+Her work has been published by Mongabay, Quill (the magazine of the Society of Professional Journalists), MediaShift, Middle East Eye, the Epoch Times, CNS News, Images and Voices of Hope, The Poynter Institute, Mongabay, and Pacific Standard magazine.

 She regularly reports on breaking news and news analysis features, crime and criminal justice, gun violence, disaster recovery, and the journalism industry and travel.
 She spent the past three years as a metro reporter in New York City and is currently covering the conflict in Israel and the West Bank.